Our school mission statement:

 Our Whole School Ethos- We believe that our school values engender in children a love of school and school life through positive and productive interactions with all stakeholders, in line with the virtues and values from the Catholic Schools Profile and through our school and church liturgies

-Our life and learning skills curriculum -We believe in making our children world class learners developing in them a confidence and thirst for knowledge enabling them to realise their talents and in doing so create their future.
-Children at ST Wulstan's know that God has a plan for them.
+Our curriculum -We believe in making our children world class learners developing in them a confidence and thirst for knowledge enabling them to realise their talents and in doing so create their future.
+Children at St Wulstan's know that God has a plan for them.
 Children at St Wulstan’s willingly work individually, in pairs or groups as dictated by the task, preparing them well for future learning.

-Our liturgies and masses – we believe our worship helps us to develop our understanding of our need to love one another and to support others through acts of kindness. and through following the life of Jesus.
+Our liturgies and masses – we understand that both private and collective worship helps us to develop our understanding of our need to love one another and to support others through acts of kindness and through following the life of Jesus.
 Children know that God has a plan for us and we are encouraged to listen to how God wants us to help others.
 Our worship links closely with the diocesan virtues.

 Learn ; Through our daily curriculum, underpinned by our Gospel Values, all children in our care develop a thirst for learning, are eager and ready to learn and will grow to become lifelong learners.